shariq1989/cookbook/content/recipe/Peruvian_Chicken.md

 1. Adjust the oven rack to the upper-middle position and preheat the oven to 450 degrees.
 2. Prepare a wire rack in a rimmed baking sheet lined with aluminum foil.
 3. Dry the chicken thoroughly with a cloth.
-4. Combine the cumin, paprika, garlic, vinegar, salt, pepper, and oil in a small bowl and mix well.
+4. Combine the cumin, paprika, garlic, vinegar, salt, pepper, and oil into a small bowl and mix well.
 5. Spread the mixture evenly over the whole chicken and under the skin.
-6. Place the chicken in the middle of the prepared wire rack and roast for about 35 to 45 minutes.
+6. Place the chicken in the middle of the prepared wire rack and roast for 35 to 45 minutes.
 7. Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
-8. Garnish with Serrano Crema and thinly sliced serrano chilis.
+8. Garnish with the Serrano Crema and serrano chilis.
 9. Serve with cilantro-lime rice.